-What is Seeking Safety Therapy?
+What Is Seeking Safety Therapy?

-Seeking safety therapy was developed in 1992 by Lisa Najavits to address trauma and substance abuse, simultaneously, without requiring individuals to explore their trauma narrative directly (accessing detailed and disturbing memories).
-Though Seeking Safety is trauma focused therapy, clients do not need to have a formal diagnosis of Post-Traumatic Stress Disorder (PTSD) or substance abuse to benefit from this therapeutic model as the primary goal of Seeking Safety is to increase safe coping skills relevant to both concerns.
+Seeking safety therapy was developed in 1992 by Lisa Najavits to address trauma and substance abuse simultaneously, without requiring individuals to explore their trauma narrative directly (accessing detailed and disturbing memories).
+Though seeking safety is trauma-focused therapy, clients do not need to have a formal diagnosis of post-traumatic stress disorder (PTSD) or substance abuse to benefit from this therapeutic model, as the primary goal of a seeking safety therapy program is to increase safe coping skills relevant to both concerns.

-Group members are then encouraged to discuss what may have come up during the group treatment sessions during their individual therapy to further explore themes, difficulties, or practice coping skills.
-In an individual session, clients are able to spend more time exploring their unsafe behavior and practice their new coping skills at length as well as have the opportunity to move at a pace best suited for their individual needs.
+Group members are then encouraged to discuss what may have come up during the group treatment sessions during their individual therapy to further explore themes and difficulties or practice coping skills.
+In an individual session, clients are able to spend more time exploring their unsafe behavior and practice their new coping skills at length as well as have the opportunity to move at a pace best suited to their individual needs.

-When an individual has experienced a single or repeated experience of sexual, physical, or mental abuse or has experienced post traumatic symptoms following a loss, they may experience guilt, anger, feelings of helplessness, anxiety or depression.
+When an individual has experienced a single or repeated experience of sexual, physical, or mental abuse or has experienced post-traumatic symptoms following a loss, they may experience guilt, anger, feelings of helplessness, anxiety, or depression.
 In addition to the emotional responses, someone might also experience sleep issues, difficulty concentrating, reoccurring thoughts or nightmares about the event, or severe emotional responses to what others might experience as neutral, ordinary events.

-In a trauma focused therapy model, the primary focus is an individual’s safety and understanding that what may currently be seen as maladaptive behavior, was at one time, protective or safer feeling than the trauma that occurred.
+In a trauma-focused therapy model, the primary focus is an individual’s safety and understanding that what may currently be seen as maladaptive behavior was, at one time, a protective or safer feeling than the trauma that occurred.
 With this underlying belief, clients are gently guided to identify safe, healthy ways to manage the symptoms experienced as a result of trauma so that they are ultimately able to heal.

 Seeking Safety Coping Skills

 In both group and individual therapies, individuals are encouraged to practice the coping skills learned and begin to implement the new skills with the support of a therapist.
 Introducing and learning new coping skills in a group context also offers the support and feedback of others to expand an individual’s own experience and increase connection with others.

 PTSD and Substance Abuse

 In both PTSD and substance abuse, individuals may experience the need for secrecy and a loss of control.
 Individuals may experience shame regarding trauma experienced or substances used and wish to keep the problem quiet for fear of judgment.
 Individuals may also experience a feeling of loss of control related to the inability to control substance use or related to a particular event or series of events one had no control over.

 In increasing safety, individuals gain greater control over their substance use disorders and the intrusive symptoms of PTSD.
-Individuals also gain greater self-compassion as they build an understanding that they reduce shame by decreasing the secrecy of the issues they are facing, because shame can only exist when secrets hold one hostage.
+Individuals also gain greater self-compassion as they build an understanding that they reduce shame by decreasing the secrecy of the issues they are facing because shame can only exist when secrets hold one hostage.

 The Seeking Safety Model